Spring Security's web infrastructure is based entirely on standard servlet filters. It

 You may have noticed we have declared two

-s in the filter chain
+SecurityContextPersistenceFilters in the filter chain

-is short for allowSessionCreation
+(ASC is short for allowSessionCreation, a property of

-).
+SecurityContextPersistenceFilter).
 As web services will never present

-on future requests, creating HttpSession
+a jsessionid on future requests, creating HttpSessions

 for such user agents would be wasteful.
 If you had a high-volume application which required